 Final Score 7 out of 10

 For more information on this comic, visit Dark Horse’s website.

 Check, Please!
 Book 2: Sticks & Scones

 Check, Please!
 Book 2: Sticks & Scones is the final book in Ngozi Ukazu’s phenomenal Check, Please! series.
-Picking up where this first volume left off, Eric and Jack are now dating and, while things are going well between them, the stress of keeping their relationship a secret is weighing on them.
+Picking up where the first volume left off, Eric and Jack are now dating and, while things are going well between them, the stress of keeping their relationship a secret is weighing on them.
 After some hesitation and deliberation, Eric and Jack come out to their friends and respective teammates and, eventually, the world, determined to face the challenges that come with that decision together.

 This was an emotional volume that had me in tears in a number of places, especially during the scenes with Eric’s mom and dad.
 While most of the people in their lives are supportive of their relationship, things don’t go entirely smoothly with Eric’s dad.
 He doesn’t reject Eric, but he clearly doesn’t know how to handle the situation at first and this eventually leads to a heated confrontation.
 On top of the family drama, the fact that Jack is now a famous NHL player also puts additional pressure on both Jack and Eric, as they essentially become LGBTQ+ role models over night.
 Eric and Jack persevere through all of it, leading to a conclusion that was both touching and hugely satisfying.
 I’d highly recommend this series to fans of LGBTQ+ comics and to anyone looking for a moving coming-of-age story.